Get to know the NECEC staff.

 Catarina Madeira, Director of Cleantech Navigate Northeast

-Brennan is NECEC’s Membership & Events Manager.
+Brennan is NECEC’s Membership Manager.
 Prior to joining NECEC, he worked at Harvard Business School in Executive Education, maintaining the logistics for Comprehensive Leadership Programs, and serving as the main liaison for global business leaders.
 Prior to working for Harvard, Brennan worked for the West Suburban YMCA in the Membership Department, handling corporate outreach and membership accounts.
 Outside of his career, he has also worked on municipal political campaigns in Taunton and Newton.
-Brennan graduated from UMass Boston with a degree in English, and is currently pursuing his Master's in Sustainability, with a focus on sustainable urban planning. firstname.lastname@example.org
+Brennan graduated from UMass Boston with a degree in English and recently finished his Master's in Sustainability, with a focus on sustainable urban planning.
+Reach Brennan at firstname.lastname@example.org.

 Dan Bosley, Government Relations Executive